-Who or what inspired you to take up composing, and make it your career?
+Who or what inspired you to take up composing, and pursue a career in music?

 Who or what were the most significant influences on your musical life and career as a composer?

-What have been the greatest challenges of your career so far?
+What have been the greatest challenges/frustrations of your career so far?